Last Updated on April 14, 2026 by Luis Cooper

 Flagship tracking with real gains:

-Dual-frequency GNSS with SatIQ auto-select, full-color topo maps built in, and a brighter screen you can read at noon pace work.
+Dual-frequency GNSS with SatIQ auto-select, built-in full-color topo maps, and a brighter screen you can read at noon.

 Race-useful hardware: